cask-pkg/cask.rs/DESIGN.md

 2. Create a [Cask.toml](Cask.toml.md) file in [cask-core](https://github.com/cask-pkg/cask-core)

-   And then run the following command
+   And then run the following command in your local machine

    ```bash
    cask remote sync